jtubb/Pylontech-Battery-Card/README.md

 # Pylontech Battery Card

 A comprehensive Lovelace card for monitoring Pylontech (SOK) BMS battery systems in Home Assistant.
+Designed to work with entites created by the Pylontech BMS Integration https://github.com/jtubb/HA-Pylontech-BMS but should work with any that follow similar naming convetions.

 ![Battery Overview Card](https://github.com/user-attachments/assets/9a9386ca-ebf8-436b-89da-85ba081ec7a0)